boredom1234/CodeCraft/CLI-README.md

 python cli.py create-project PROJECT_NAME
 ```

-This creates a new project and sets it as the active project.

 #### List available projects

 ```bash
 python cli.py list-projects
 ```

-Shows all projects with their status (active/inactive) and creation date.

 #### Switch to a different project